SagmeisterPeter/ANN_Data_Fusion/README.md

 The folder "ANN_datafusion_NMR_UVvis" contains the python code for training the datafusion ANN.

-The data sets can be found on:
+The data sets for training can be found on:

 https://doi.org/10.5281/zenodo.6066166